Common Bra Fit Issues — and How to Solve Them

-At ThirdLove, our goal is to help women everywhere find their perfect fit.
-But we know it’s not always that simple - there are many common fit issues that stand in the way of finding the best bra for you.
+At ThirdLove, our goal is to help women everywhere find their perfect fit — but we know it’s not always that simple.
+On top of having to consider your own unique breast shape, there are many common fit issues that can determine which bras are best for you.

 Ever experienced bra fit issues?
-Read on as we identify some of the most common ones (and their solutions) to help you find a new size that will make you feel great.
+Read on as we identify some of the most common ones (and their solutions) to help you find your perfect size the next time you go bra shopping.

 To fix slipping straps, try tightening your bra straps, if you haven’t already.
 Straps can stretch out over time, so we suggest doing this every other month or so.

 If tightening your straps doesn’t do the trick, take a look at the style of bra you’re wearing.
-Did you know that certain styles (Full Coverage, Demi and Convertible bras) typically have narrow set straps that help keep them on your shoulders throughout the day?
-Other styles, like Balconette and Plunge bras, have wider set straps and can slip more easily depending on your body type.
+Did you know that certain styles (Full Coverage, Demi, and Multi-Way bras) typically have narrow-set straps that help keep them on your shoulders throughout the day?
+Other styles, like Balconette and Plunge bras, have wider-set straps and can slip more easily depending on your body type.
 Take a look at our Bra Style Guide to identify the style you should be wearing.

 Are your straps digging in?